AdrianWWZ/etch-a-sketch/README.md

 ## Etch-a-Sketch

-By hovering over the squares, the background color of the squares will change to a blue.
+By hovering over the squares, the background color of the squares will darken the squares until it is completely black.

 Default size is 16 squares.